 Command Line Interface (CLI)

-GigaSpaces provides a CLI tool for administering both XAP and InsightEdge.
+GigaSpaces provides a CLI tool for administration and maintenance tasks.
 The CLI is based on the REST Manager API, enabling users to administer local, remote, and cloud-based application environments.
-In addition to the REST Manager API operations, the CLI supports certain administration tasks in the open source application editions.

 The CLI connects to the REST Manager API using the name or IP address of the Manager server.
 Configuration is applied from one of the following: